The Rise of Remote Sales CRM: Powering Software Sales from Anywhere

 What Is a Remote Sales CRM?

 A remote sales CRM is a cloud-based customer relationship management platform designed to support sales professionals and teams operating remotely.
-It enables users to access prospect and customer data, manage sales pipelines, transmit with leads, and close deals from anywhere with internet access.
+It enables users to access prospect and customer data, manage sales pipelines, communicate with leads, and close deals from anywhere with internet access.

 Here’s how a strong CRM bridges the gap: